-1. Policy statement
+1. Policy Statement

-At the King's (The Cathedral) School we are committed to promoting positive mental health and emotional wellbeing to all pupils, their families and members of staff and governors.
+At The King's (The Cathedral) School we are committed to promoting positive mental health and emotional wellbeing to all pupils, their families and members of staff and governors.
 Our open culture allows pupils' voices to be heard, and through the use of effective policies and procedures we ensure a safe and supportive environment for all affected - both directly and indirectly - by mental health issues.
-The Deputy Headteacher [Pastoral] as Mental Health Lead has overall responsibility for overseeing the mental health and wellbeing of all staff and pupils.
+The Deputy Headteacher (Pastoral) has overall responsibility for overseeing the mental health and wellbeing of all staff and pupils.